horiacristescu/get.ro-news-crawler-and-classifier/README.md

 ## Ranking news

 We want to emphasize topics that are unusually strong in the last 24 hours, so we build an average distribution of keywords over a large timespan (a year) and compare it to the distribution of keywords in the last 24 hours.
-Some keywords appear more often than average, other less.
+Some keywords appear more often than average, others less.
 Then we cluster the words that appear more often and identify a short list of clusters.
 We rank each article by similarity to the interest clusters.
 This would make sure than on an election day we boost election news and on a Christmas we boost Christmas news.

 ## Improving topic classification with "strong words"